Things To Do Before Making Any Investment To Protect Yourself

 Bitconnect investors lost 90% of their money in one day

 Once I saw the price plunge and learned about the promoters and how Bitconnect worked, I thought to myself there's no way anybody could have been so gullible and fall for this scam.
-Here's a comment after the plunge that parodies an Eminem song.
+Not only is there a lot of cryptocurrency grift, there's also a lot of government grift throughout the country.

 People Losing Lots Of Money